kyizhak/RNA_MUTECT_1.0/README.txt

 ------
 1. A matched-normal DNA BAM file
 2. RNA BAM file aligned with STAR.
 Parameters used to run STAR are found in Supplementary Table 12.
 3. A MAF file listing inital set of mutations called by MuTect with the '-U ALLOW_N_CIGAR_READS' flag.
+Following MuTect, Oncotator should be run to get the final MAF file: https://software.broadinstitute.org/cancer/cga/oncotator
 Other callers and filters may be used, as long as the output file is in a MAF format.

 * For example MAF see: example_RNA_vs_DNA_somatic_pair_RNA.txt in 'example_output' directory